MVRsimulation Virtual Reality Scene Generator (VRSG) is used in multiple aerial refueling simulation programs.

 The BOSS environment emulates the actual aircraft boom controls and includes associated operating systems, 4-channel image generation and projection systems, instructor operator station, physics-based tanker and receiver models, threat environment generation station, and ARCNet Gateway.
 Other technologies include head-tracking, voice recognition and synthetic response, and a recording/debriefing capability.
 The compact size of the BOSS (22' x 21') allows it to fit within a 27' x 30' room with 12' ceilings.

 The BOSS is intended for squadron-level training to be co-located with operational KC-135 air refueling wings.
-The ANG will field the 17 BOSS systems at locations across the US where fully qualified boom operators at the ANG KC-135R flying units will use the BOSS for a complete training curriculum: initial qualification, difference qualification, certification, requalification, mission certification, and instructor upgrade training, and meet Aerial Refueling Airplane Simulator Qualification (ARASQ) standards.
-Mission-rehearsal DMO training will be through the ANG Distributed Training Operations Center (DTOC).
+The BOSS systems are in use at locations across the US where fully qualified boom operators at the ANG KC-135R flying units use the BOSS for a complete training curriculum: initial qualification, difference qualification, certification, requalification, mission certification, and instructor upgrade training, and meet Aerial Refueling Airplane Simulator Qualification (ARASQ) standards.
+Mission-rehearsal DMO training is through the ANG Distributed Training Operations Center (DTOC).

-As part of the delivery, MetaVR provided 4-meter CONUS++ 3D terrain enhanced with cultural lighting for all of the CONUS area.
+As part of the initial delivery of VRSG licenses, MVRsimulation provided 4-meter CONUS++ 3D terrain enhanced with cultural lighting for all of the CONUS area.
 The terrain features cultural lights points that are geospecific to actual road networks.

 Using highly detailed visual models, the MicroBOSS can provide training on Air Force, Navy, and NATO receiver aircraft.
 Training personnel can adapt MicroBOSS scenarios to support each unit's unique mission profiles, or concentrate on high-interest training times from operational lessons learned.
 Mission preparation for air refueling profiles, including the Boom Drogue Adapter (BDA), enables the aircrew to be mission ready.

-MetaVR visuals used in the MicroBOSS.
-Photo courtesy of QuantaDyn.
+MVRsimulation VRSG in the MicroBOSS.
+(Photo courtesy of QuantaDyn.)

 AVT Simulation uses VRSG in its Receiver Aerial Refueling (RAR) Part-Task Trainer developed under the U.S. Navy's SBIR program.
 The simulator uses a head-tracked stereo head mounted display (HMD) with MetaVR visuals to provide the pilot a truly realistic view of the tanker and its refueling equipment.